davidsun0/davidsun0.github.io/md/hotload.md

 }
 ```

-Reflection must be used to extract and call the methods of the generated class.
+The new class is then available to call from existing code.
+To get a handle on
+the new functions, reflection is used to get the new class' methods and store
+them in the environment.

 ## Notes

 A loaded class cannot call protected or private methods of a class in the same
 package but loaded by another ClassLoader.

-Classes keep a reference to their ClassLoader.
+Classes keep a reference to their `ClassLoader`.
 When there are no more references
-to the classes or the ClassLoader, they will be discarded by the garbage
+to the classes or the ClassLoader, the ClassLoader and __the class itself__ will be
-collector.
+reclaimed by the garbage collector.

 ## Sources